What to Pack for Lombok

 Beach & Water Gear

-Protect your feet from sharp coral, hot sand, and rocky entries at Lombok's beaches and waterfalls.
+Shields feet from sharp coral, hot sand, and rocky entries at Lombok's waterfalls and less-developed beaches.
+Wear them.

 Seasonal Packing Adjustments